spaceninja/spaceninja.com/src/blog/2022/the-power-of-css-blend-modes.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-[This CodePen](https://codepen.io/scottkellum/pen/gOvXodv), by [Scott Kellum](https://codepen.io/scottkellum), really caught my eye.
+This [Apple-inspired pride clock](https://codepen.io/scottkellum/pen/gOvXodv) demo, by [Scott Kellum](https://codepen.io/scottkellum), really caught my eye.
 I could see it was HTML text for the numbers, but I wasn’t sure how he created the radial line effect.
 When I dug into the code, I was shocked by how little CSS it took to create the effect.
 Here’s a layered breakdown to make it easier to visualize:

 {% image "css-blend-modes/css-filters-layers-rainbow@2x.jpg" "A diagram showing the layers used to create a rainbow lined effect with CSS." %}